 I hope you enjoyed my review and recommendations for the best walking shoes for seniors.
 If you have any questions, please feel free to leave them in the comments field below and I will contact you as soon as possible!

-Walking is an excellent form of exercise for seniors and all people, that’s what we are build to do.
-There nothing that makes walking more enjoyable than a pair of well-fitting shoes.
+Walking is an excellent form of exercise for seniors and all people, that’s what we are built to do.
+There is nothing that makes walking more enjoyable than a pair of well-fitting shoes.

 If you like reading about strength training and exercise tips for seniors, please subscribe to my newsletter below and you will receive a free strength training program!
 See you next time.